isaackps/decentralized-renderer-test/README.md

 ## How and what?

-This repository boilerplate code is spinned up from [Create Vite](https://github.com/vitejs/vite/tree/main/packages/create-vite).
-As of now, [Create React App](https://github.com/facebook/create-react-app) is no longer featured in React documentation.
-Can observe [future roadmap](https://github.com/reactjs/react.dev/pull/5487#issuecomment-1409720741) on CRA meanwhile.
+This repository boilerplate code is spinned up from [Create React App](https://github.com/facebook/create-react-app).

 The decentralized renderer code here is based off OpenAttestation's [decentralized-renderer-react-template](https://github.com/Open-Attestation/decentralized-renderer-react-template), but with **some changes** as mentioned below.